Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 After that I clicked save.

-Then I pushed to 'master', the live website would be updated.
+Then I pushed to 'master', and the website would be updated.

 My website can be found at the following URL:
 >